canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 Inside the Mir-on-X window, you should see various graphical animations, and statistics printed to your console.
 All should be fine before proceeding.

+## Snapping glmark2-wayland

-## Snapping glmark2-wayland to run in DevMode on an Ubuntu desktop.
+For our first pass we will snap glmark2-wayland and run in DevMode on our Ubuntu desktop.

 This guide assumes you are familiar with creating snaps.
 If not, please read [here](https://docs.snapcraft.io/build-snaps/) first.
 Create the snap directory by forking https://github.com/snapcrafters/fork-and-rename-me